keten-group/DPD-Silk-Analysis-Package/README.md

 ### Running a Sample Simulation – Use files in directory ‘Simulation_Run’
 1)	Generate initial configurations of randomly distributed peptide chains in a water box in the form of ".psf" and LAMMPS “.data” using **Generate_Configuration_Sticky.m**.
 See file description for more details.
-2)	In the LAMMPS input file, the name of the data file generated in the previous step should be modified (inside the “#file name” section).
+2)	In the LAMMPS input file, **equil_shear_stretch.in**, the name of the data file generated in the previous step should be modified (inside the “#file name” section).
 3)	In the file **submit.sh**, change the variable _lmp_ to the path to your compiled lammps executable.
 Change the mpirun command as necessary to specify number of processors (-np) and name of lammps log file (-log).
 Change or remove the options specified in lines beginning with #SBATCH as necessary.
 Current #SBATCH options are compatible with [Northwestern Quest Computing Cluster](https://www.it.northwestern.edu/departments/it-services-support/research/computing/quest/).
 This step will generate the following “dcd” trajectory and stress data files: **equil_11111.dcd, equil_11111_unwrap.dcd, shear_1111.dcd, shear_11111_unwrap.dcd, equil_after_shear_11111.dcd, equil_after_shear_11111_unwrap.dcd, stretch_11111.dcd, stretch_11111_unwrap.dcd, all_stress_11111.txt**.
+4)	To run a simulation with the pull force run instead of shear run, repeat steps 2 and 3 with files **equil_pull_stretch.in** and **submit_pull.sh**.
-4)	Once the simulation has completed, open VMD and run the command ‘source view.vmd’ to generate a visually appealing representation of the simulation.
+5)	Once the simulation has completed, open VMD and run the command ‘source view.vmd’ or 'source view_pull.vmd' to generate a visually appealing representation of the simulation.

+### Running a Simulation with Pull Force Instead of Shear - Use files in the directory 'Simulation_Run'
+1)	Generate initial configurations of randomly distributed peptide chains in a water box in the form of ".psf" and LAMMPS “.data” using **Generate_Configuration_Sticky.m**.
+See file description for more details.
+2)	In the LAMMPS input file, **equil_shear_stretch.in**, the name of the data file generated in the previous step should be modified (inside the "#file name" section).
+Delete the '### Shear Run ###' section and all commands following it.
+3)	In the file **submit.sh**, change the variable _lmp_ to the path to your compiled lammps executable.
+Change the mpirun command as necessary to specify number of processors (-np) and name of lammps log file (-log).
+Change or remove the options specified in lines beginning with #SBATCH as necessary.
+Current #SBATCH options are compatible with [Northwestern Quest Computing Cluster](https://www.it.northwestern.edu/departments/it-services-support/research/computing/quest/).
+This step will generate the following “dcd” trajectory and restart files: **equil_11111.dcd, equil_11111_unwrap.dcd, equil_11111.restart**.
+4)  Run the commands in extract_tag.ipynb using Jupyter Notebook, changing the variable randseed,
+5)	In the LAMMPS input file, **pull_stretch.in**,
+1)	To simulate a pull force run instead of shear run, restart the simulation using the restart file **equil_11111.restart**, which is saved at the end of the equilibration run in **equil_shear_stretch.in**

 ### Analyzing a Sample Simulation – Use files in directory ‘Simulation_Analysis’
 1)	Copy the output files from the LAMMPS simulation into the directory **DPD-Silk-Analysis-Package/Simulation_Analysis** (**equil_11111.dcd, equil_11111_unwrap.dcd, shear_11111.dcd, shear_11111_unwrap.dcd, equil_after_shear_11111.dcd, equil_after_shear_11111_unwrap.dcd, stretch_11111.dcd, stretch_11111_unwrap.dcd, all_stress_11111.txt**).